ilya-smut/networking-cybersec/Cyber Security Basics/functions.md

 3. Bijective (invertible) - No two elements of A are sent to to the same result and all elements of B are used up [![Bijective.png](https://i.postimg.cc/Dzt92XMg/Bijective.png)](https://postimg.cc/yJyQjkBg)

+## Composition of functions

+If we have two fucntions f: A -> B and g: B -> C, then we can have a new function *g o f:* A -> C